Hindko

-Hindko (romanized: Hindko, /ur/) is a cover term for a diverse group of Lahnda dialects spoken by several million people of various ethnic backgrounds in several areas in northwestern Pakistan, primarily in the province of Khyber Pakhtunkhwa and northwestern regions of Punjab.
+Hindko (romanised: Hindko, /ur/) is a polyphyletic label for a diverse group of Lahnda dialects spoken by several million people of various ethnic backgrounds in several areas in northwestern Pakistan, primarily in the province of Khyber Pakhtunkhwa and northwestern areas of Punjab.

-The name "Hindko" means "the Indian language" or "language of Hind", (Note: "Indian" here refers to the historic meaning of India as the northern Indian subcontinent, which was known as Hindustan or Hind, the word from which the term "Hindko" is derived.) and refers to the Indo-Aryan speech forms spoken in the northern Indian subcontinent, in contrast to the neighbouring Pashto, an Iranic language spoken by the Pashtun people.
+The name "Hindko" means "the Indian language" or "language of Hind", (Note: "Indian" here refers to the historic meaning of India as the northern Indian subcontinent, which was known as Hindustan or Hind, the word from which the term "Hindko" is derived.) and refers to the Indo-Aryan speech forms spoken in the northern Indian subcontinent, in contrast to Pashto itself, a neighbouring Iranic language spoken by the Pashtun people.
 An alternative local name for this language group is Hindki.
 (Note: The term Hindki normally refers to a Hindko speaker.)
 A speaker of Hindko may be referred to as Hindki, Hindkun, or Hindkowan (Hindkuwan).

 Like other Lahnda varieties, Hindko is derived from the Shauraseni Prakrit.
-Hindko to some extent is mutually intelligible with Punjabi and Saraiki, and has more affinities with the latter than with the former.
+Hindko to some extent is mutually intelligible with Standard Punjabi and Saraiki, and has more affinities with the latter than with the former.

 There is a nascent language movement, and in recent decades Hindko-speaking intellectuals have started promoting the view of Hindko as a separate language.
 There is a literary tradition based on Peshawari, the urban variety of Peshawar in the northwest, and another one based on the language of Abbottabad in the northeast.
 In the 2023 census of Pakistan, million people declared their language to be Hindko, while a 2020 estimate placed the number of speakers at 7 million.

 Geographic distribution and dialects

 Varieties of Hindko are primarily spoken in a core area in the district of Attock in the northwestern corner of the province of Punjab, and in two neighbouring regions: in Peshawar to the north-west, and Hazara to the north-east, both in the province of Khyber Pakhtunkhwa (formerly known as the North-West Frontier Province).
 The Hindko of Hazara also extends east into nearby regions of Azad Kashmir.

-The central dialect group comprises Kohati (spoken in the city of Kohat and a few neighbouring villages in Khyber Pakhtunkhwa) and the three closely related dialects of Attock District, Punjab: Chacchi (spoken in Attock and Haripur Tehsils), Ghebi (spoken to the south in Pindi Gheb Tehsil) and Awankari (spoken in Talagang Tehsil, now part of Chakwal District).
+The central dialect group comprises Kohati (spoken in the city of Kohat and a few neighbouring villages in Khyber Pakhtunkhwa) and the three closely related dialects of Attock District, Punjab: Chacchi (spoken in Attock and Haripur tehsils), Ghebi (spoken to the south in Pindi Gheb Tehsil) and Awankari (spoken in Talagang Tehsil, now part of Chakwal District).
 Rensch's classification based on lexical similarity (Note: Lexical similarity was calculated on the basis of a 210-item wordlist elicited in the following localities: